 This wasn’t my idea and many said I was crazy for even doing it.
-Last year, I published an article where I wrote about passing down or creating family traditions.
+Several years ago, I published an article where I wrote about passing down or creating family traditions.
 Before I wrote it, I asked a number of people about their favorite family traditions to get some ideas.
 One idea stood out to me above all others.
 A woman in our office told me that when her son was younger, he would occasionally stay with her sister for a weekend.
 She would come to find out later that her sister would have “no rules” for the weekend.
 To this day, those weekends are some of his favorite memories from childhood.

 I thought it was nuts, hilarious, and also intriguing.
 For the past year, I couldn’t get it out of my mind.
 Several weeks ago, I decided I was going to do it while my wife was away for the weekend.
 Doing it for a weekend was a little more than I wanted to do so I decided to do one night.
 While my wife shook her head in disbelief, I presented the idea to my kids and, not surprisingly, they loved the idea.
 It ended up being an amazing night and they are begging me to do it again.
 Here’s how to make it successful and why it was even better for me than my kids.

 Okay, there were still 2 rules to abide by.

 The activities we did still had to be safe.
 I wasn’t about to let them run around in a crowded parking lot.
 We may have done some activities that had a little more risk than normal but nothing that would end in serious injury.
 The second rule was that we still had to consider other people.
 If they wanted to play in the backyard at 3 a.m., we could do it, but we needed to do it silently so as to not disturb the neighbors.
 My kids wanted to do this, but fell asleep before we had a chance.